Part 14: The Second Refactor — Templates Arrive, Binding Ports and Pins at Compile Time

 GPIO<GpioPort::C, GPIO_PIN_13> led;

-The template parameters have already been replaced with concrete values at compile time, native_port() returns GPIOC at compile time, and PIN is replaced with GPIO_PIN_13 at compile time.
+HAL_GPIO_WritePin(GPIOC, GPIO_PIN_13, GPIO_PIN_RESET);Template parameters have been replaced by specific values at compile time, native_port() returns the correct pointer at compile time, and PIN_MASK is substituted with the constant value.
 There is no runtime lookup, no virtual function call, and no extra storage overhead.

-Speaking of zero overhead, there is a "hidden cost" of templates worth understanding early—code bloat.
-If you instantiate the GPIO class with ten different combinations of template parameters, the compiler will generate a separate piece of code for each combination.
-In our scenario, this is not a problem; we typically only have two or three different GPIO configurations.
-But if you use templates extensively in a large project, keep an eye on the final Flash usage. arm-none-eabi-size is your best friend—run it after compiling to see the size of each section.
+Speaking of zero overhead, there is a "hidden cost" of templates worth knowing about—code bloat.
+If you instantiate the GPIO class with 10 different combinations of template parameters, the compiler will generate independent code for each combination.
+In our scenario, this isn't an issue; we usually only have 2-3 different GPIO configurations.
+But if you use templates heavily in a large project, keep an eye on the final Flash usage. size is your good friend; run it after compiling to see the size of each section.

 Comparison with the C Macro Approach

-In the C macro approach, ports and pins are defined via #define and scattered across header files.
-In the template approach, ports and pins are bound to the type at compile time through template parameters.
-The key difference is this: in the C++ approach, the port and pin are part of the type.
+In the C macro approach, ports and pins are defined via #define, scattered across header files.
+In the template approach, ports and pins are bound to types at compile time via template parameters.
+The key difference is: in the C++ solution, the port and pin are part of the type.
 You cannot "forget" to specify the port or pin—the compiler forces you to provide all template parameters when declaring a variable.
-In the C macro approach, if you forget #include "led.h" or if the LED_PORT macro is not defined, the compiler error messages will be extremely cryptic.
+In the C macro approach, if you forget a #define or a macro isn't defined, the compiler error messages will be very cryptic.

 Where We Are Now

 The skeleton of the GPIO template is in place, but one critical feature remains unimplemented: clock enabling.
-The setup() method calls GPIOClock::enable_target_clock(), but we haven't explained how it works yet.
-In the next article, we will unravel this mystery—how if constexpr automatically selects the correct clock enable macro at compile time.
+The setup() method calls enable_clock(), but we haven't explained how it works yet.
+In the next part, we will unravel this mystery—how enable_clock() automatically selects the correct clock enable macro at compile time.
 This is the most elegant part of the entire template design.